GerroPogi/item-frame-duper/README.md

-# item-frame-duper
+# Item frame duper
-Item Frame Dupe addon for servers that have Item Frame Dupe
+An item frame dupe meteor addon for servers that have item frame dupe.